Course: Ecology and Evolution of Arachnids

 Hello all,

 Below is a brief description of the Organization for Tropical Studies’ Ecology and of Arachnids, an upcoming graduate-level specialty course which will be taught in from January 3-17, 2014.
-The course is worth 2 graduate academic credits transferable to all institutions within the Organization for Tropical Studies consortium, which includes over 50 universities in the USA, Latin America, and Australia.
+The course is worth 2 graduate academic credits transferable to all institutions within the Organization for Tropical Studies consortium, which includes over 50 universities in the , Latin America, and Australia.
 This course is relevant for all graduate students interested in arthropods and upper level undergraduates interested in being exposed to tropical research.

 For more information go to http://bit.ly/12kdMC3